digitalvectorz/ccarps/Character_Creation.md

 * **Campy:** this method is a great way to play a quick game loaded with silliness and amazingly funny antics, but is not a good campaign setting, as normally the rewards are handed out liberally to support the entertainment value for the players.
 For a campy game, roll 10 sets of dice according to the Age Table, re-rolling all ones.
 Record your best five sets in any order you choose.
 Limit the number of Oddities to the system maximum of ten.
 There is no limit on starting skill points.

-Wealth and Influence count as Oddities, so will take up a slot each, if they are taken.
-Not taking these is equal to being a plain average person without any special contacts and no "out of the ordinary" amount of money.
+Wealth and Influence count as Oddities so they will each take up a slot if they are taken.
+If they are not taken wealth will only be used to determine your starting currency, and Social influence will have no effect on your character.

 ## Character Appearance ##
 The appearance of a given character is generally up to the player.
 However, it is a good idea to use character Attributes, Oddities, and Skills as guidelines.
 The range of possible values in a base Attribute is 5 to 30 for an adult character (21 years or older).
 Just as a person with an Intelligence of 5 would be seen as an imbecile, a person with 5 in Charisma would be a rather unlikeable fellow.
-It would be unusual for a perceived strong character to have low Strength.
+It would be unusual for a character who is perceived to be strong to have low Strength.
 It should be noted that CCARPS characters range the average Human height: between 4' 6" to 7".
 Any other heights are up to the Game Master.

 ## Character Background ##
 This is pretty much open to player creativity.
 Background story can go a long way toward identifying a character's habits of mind, body, and spirit.
 This can aid the player in making good believable decisions and greatly enhance the role play experience as well as add to the group dynamics.
 So put some thought into this part, make it interesting and be creative.
 The character's *Disposition* is a great thing to keep in mind when writing their story.
+See Content creation section for more information on *Disposition*

 ## Improving Your Character ##
 Points are earned through adventuring.
-As a general rule, each player should earn between 10-15 points per session that they actively roleplay.
-More points can be earned by: performing an action that directly furthers the plot; rolling a *Critical Success* on a plot-related action; performing an action that helps the group at great risk to self; remaining in character when there is a great pressure to break the fourth wall, etc. It is up to the Game Master, how many points each character receives, and when.
+As a general rule, each player should earn an average of between 10-15 points per session that they actively roleplay.
+Commonly points can be earned by: performing an action that directly furthers the plot; rolling a *Critical Success* on a plot-related action; performing an action that helps the group at great risk to self; remaining in character when there is a great pressure to break the fourth wall, etc. It is up to the Game Master, how many points each character receives, and when.
 Character teams that work together to deliberately coordinate their actions to further the plot (without having hints given by the Game Master) generally obtain more points than ones that are always squabbling.

 **Point assignment:** Points must be assigned within the session they are given; points cannot be stored up.
 At the beginning of any session where a character has unassigned points, those points must be assigned to a Skill or into an Attribute accumulator before play begins.

 Once points are assigned to a skill they may not be moved or re-assigned.
 Skills are increased by adding points to them.
-Modifier bonuses are gained according to the Modifier Table (see *Modifier Table* above).
+Modifier bonuses are gained according to the Modifier Table (see *Modifier Table* ).
 The maximum points a Skill can have is 36.
 New Skills can be learned through a trainer, reading the appropriate book, or similar learning adventures.
 Even when learning a new Skill this way, one must use the points given during that session.
 For example:

 *Bob the Bouncer wants to add a combat skill to gain a block/parry advantage for when he has to confront unruly people.
 At the end of the session, Bob has earned 3 points; he either locates a trainer or self-teaches by reading a book.
-He applies all three points he's earned to the new Skill.*
+The player writes the skill name into the skill list, applies all three points he has earned to the new Skill, locates and records the modifier and dice for a skill with 3 points.*